ABOUT GOTHAM WEEK EXPO

 The world of storytelling in film and media is transforming.
 Today, brands are spotlighting real people, their stories, and important causes to deliver their messages in compelling and profound ways utilizing various methods to meaningfully connect with audiences.

 The Branded Storytelling Expo Sessions at Gotham Week brings together some of the most innovative minds in the industry to share insights, foster connections, and create collaborative opportunities.
 This program is dedicated to celebrating creativity and facilitating career growth and partnerships.
-As a community-focused organization, The Gotham is excited to expand in this area, supporting creatives in nurturing their careers and building strong networks in the branded storytelling space.

 ABOUT EXPANDING COMMUNITIES